Chapter 2:

 “Move!
 Out of the way!”

-Hiro shoved bystanders aside as he bolted away as fast as he could.
-From the increasing number of gunshots behind him, he could tell his group of pursuers was getting larger.
+Hiro shoved bystanders aside as he bolted down the street.
+The increased number of gunshots behind him signaled that his group of pursuers had grown larger.
 It was only a matter of time before they caught up.

 The girl in his arms didn’t make it any easier for him either.